Harriet Osborne, Baroness Godolphin: Marriage and later life

-George Arundel Stewart life remains more mysterious.
+George Arundel Stewart's life remains more mysterious.
 George Arundel Stewart travelled a lot and would bring gifts, Indian turbans, shawls, fans, and a chess set, from Asia and India.
 George Arundel Stewart was personable and sociable.
 Yet, he never married, and his half-siblings adore him.
 When the family was about to disembark from Ramsgate, George Arundel Stewart would wrap his coat to around his siblings and carry his siblings along the pier to the inn.
 George Arundel Stewart became his father’s private secretary.
 They were fond of each other and travel together for six months in Spain in 1847.
+George Arundel Stewart died in 1875.

 Osborne inherited his father's title of Baron Godolphin in 1850, making Harriet Baroness Godolphin, known as "Lady Godolphin".
-She died at the family home in Stapleford, Cambridgeshire, on 28 October 1852, seven years before Osborne succeeded his cousin as the 8th Duke of Leeds.
+She died at the family home in Stapleford, Cambridgeshire, on 28 October 1852, seven years before Osborne succeeded his first cousin as the 8th Duke of Leeds, had she lived longer, Harriet would have been titled "Her grace, the Duchess of Leeds".

 Osborne did not marry again and died on 8 August 1872, after which their eldest surviving son George Godolphin succeeded to the dukedom.
 A hatchment of the Duke's arms on his death survives; unusually, for a Duke, his wife is shown as having no right to inherit her own coat of arms (because of her illegitimate birth) and yet this is not glossed over by omitting the place for her arms on the hatchment.
 Instead, the hatchment shows decorative swirls on the wife's side (the right-hand side) of the shield of arms where her own paternal arms would otherwise have been.